parmisean/postgres-internals/docs/3_wal.md

 ## Replication

-Postgres uses the WAL mechanism for replication, allowing changes made to a primary server to be replayed on the on one or more standby servers.
+Postgres uses the WAL mechanism for replication, allowing changes made to a primary server to be replayed on one or more standby servers.
 Replication can be synchronous or asynchronous, and can be used for high availability, read scaling, or disaster recovery.

 <p align="center">
   <img src="../image/wal_replication.png" width="500" />